Hack Green Secret Nuclear Bunker: Current status

 The bunker is open to the public most of the year.
 It has a substantial collection of military and Cold War memorabilia, including one of the largest collections of decommissioned nuclear weapons in the world.
 It also houses Ballistic Missile Early Warning System equipment originally from RAF High Wycombe.

 The museum includes information about the function of the bunker during the Cold War.
 There is a simulator designed to simulate conditions in the bunker during a nuclear attack.
 Visitors can watch the BBC film The War Game, produced to inform the public of what would be likely to happen in a nuclear attack on Britain.
 Younger visitors to the museum can navigate the rooms in a game to find the "Cold War Spy Mice" (a large number of toy mice positioned in numerous rooms), the objective being to locate as many mice as possible and return their report to the desk for a prize; this avoids the more disturbing aspects of the bunker, such as the medical room, where a mannequin is depicted with symptoms of burns and radiation poisoning.

 On television

-Hack Green was featured in the television series Most Haunted: Midsummer Murders episode two in which the team investigates the murder of a soldier.
-It featured once again in Series 11.
+Hack Green was featured in episode two of the television series Most Haunted: Midsummer Murders in which the team investigates the murder of a soldier.
+It was featured once again in series 11.

-The band Everything Everything filmed the video for their 2009 single "MY KZ, UR BF" inside Hack Green.
+The band Everything Everything filmed the music video for their 2009 single "MY KZ, UR BF" inside Hack Green.